openmeteo/enhydris/doc/general/install.rst

    leave it to ``False``.
 If the database is going to be openly accessed and contains data that belongs to many owners, you probably want to set it to ``True``.

+.. data:: ENHYDRIS_WGS84_NAME

+   Sometimes Enhydris displays the reference system of the co-ordinates, which is always WGS84.
+In some installations, it is desirable to show something other than "WGS84", such as "ETRS89".
+   This parameter specifies the name that will be displayed; the default is WGS84.

+   This is merely a cosmetic issue, which does not affect the actual reference system used, which is always WGS84.
+The purpose of this parameter is merely to enable installations in Europe to display "ETRS89" instead of "WGS84" whenever this is preferred.
+Given that the difference between WGS84 and ETRS89 is only a few centimeters, which is considerably less that the accuracy with which station co-ordinates are given, whether WGS84 or ETRS89 is displayed is actually irrelevant.